MicrosoftDocs/query-docs/query-languages/m/m-spec-types.md

   * For tables: Column types are not checked.
   * For functions: Parameter types and the function return type are not checked.
   * For lists: The item type is not checked.
-* When a custom type that defines structure is ascribed, its must match the structure of the value.
+* When a custom type that defines structure is ascribed, it must match the structure of the value.
   * For records: The type must be closed, must define the same number of fields as the value, and must not contain any optional fields.
 (However, field names are not checked.)
   * For tables: The type must define the same number of columns as the value.
 (However, column names are not checked.)
   * For functions: The type must define the same number of required and optional parameters as the value.
 (However, parameter names are not checked.)